jamesxcode/dirtyflags/README.md

 # dirtyflags

-**dirtyflags** is a simple Python decorator that tracks when and which object attributes have changed.
+**dirtyflags** is a simple Python decorator that tracks when and which instance attributes have changed.

 ```python
 >>> from dirtyflags import dirtyflag